Welcome to The Spirit of Discovery

 And, of course, no camping expedition would be complete without a camp-fire to sing around.

 Finally, a massive thank you and well done to Simon Young and Christina Adlington of PLP, Dr Jim Rogers of the Teaching School (PTSA), Rhianna Roper of Weston Mill and James Donnellon, Jennifer Reeley and Charlotte Burn of Supply Plus.

 You have feet in your shoes.

 You can steer yourself any direction you choose.

 Who'll decide where you go." -- Dr. Seuss, Oh, the Places You'll Go!

-Both challenging and rewarding, the event will focus upon the themes of: ‘Creative Me’; ‘Thinking Me’ and ‘Physical Me’ with the overall theme being around environmental sustainability.
+Both challenging and rewarding, the event focused upon the themes of: ‘Creative Me’; ‘Thinking Me’ and ‘Physical Me’ with the overall theme being around environmental sustainability.